12 ways to look more awake in photos

 How to look brighter and more awake in photos

-2. Put a gel eye mask (or spoon if you don't own a mask) in the fridge for 5-10 minutes and wear over your eyes for a few minutes.
+2. Put a gel eye mask (or spoon if you don't own a mask) in the fridge for 5-10 minutes and place over your eyes for a few minutes.
 This feels so relaxing and de-puffs tired eyes.

-9. Allow your mascara to dry and lift lashes at the outer corners with a heated curler to lift the lashes at the outer corner.
-The heat in combination with the mascara locks in the curl for a lasting effect.
-(Never use a metal curler after applying mascara as it will break your lashes off!)
+9. Allow your mascara to dry, and lift lashes at the outer corners with a heated curler for extra lift.
+The heat + mascara locks in the curl for a lasting effect.
+(Never use a metal curler after applying mascara; your lashes will break off!)

 10. Pop a creamy white eyeshadow in your inner corners to highlight.
 You can bring the color up in a sideways v for a strong highlight that opens up your eyes.